dineshnair-doc/dineshnair-doc.github.io/src/mytechdocs/doc20/Using_Markdown.md

+---
+description: Learn how to use Markdown hands-on in VS Code on Windows with examples of headings, lists, links, tables, images, and more.
+---

 # Using Markdown
 Markdown is a language to format and structure documents.
 Its syntax is minimal and easy to use.